zaknick/AI-Evaluation-Workflow/README.md

 ## Status

-**Version 0.1**
+**Current Version:** 0.1

-This workflow will continue to evolve as additional evaluation methods, rubrics, and benchmarking techniques are incorporated into the LLM Evaluation Lab.
+This repository serves as the operational methodology of the **LLM Evaluation Lab**.
+The workflow will continue to evolve as additional evaluation methods, rubrics, and benchmarking techniques are developed and validated.

+---

+## License

+A project license will be added before Version 1.0 to define reuse and attribution requirements.